History of wood carving: 1300–1380

 During this period foliage forms, though still conventional, more closely followed nature.
 The canopy work of the choir of Winchester contains exquisite carvings of oak and other leaves.
 The choir stalls of Ely and Chichester and the tomb of Edward III. in Westminster Abbey are all fine examples of this period.
 Exeter boasts a throne that of Bishop Stapledon (1308–1326) standing 57 ft high, which remains unequaled for perfection of proportion and delicacy of detail.
 In France the stalls of St Benoit-sur-Loire, Lisieux, and Évreux are good 14th-century examples.
 But little Gothic work is now to be seen in the churches of this country.
 It is to the museums we have to look for traces of the old Gothic carvers.
 The two retables in Dijon Museum, the work of Jacques de Baerze (1301), a sculptor of Flanders, who carved for Philippe le Hardi, Duke of Burgundy, are masterpieces of design and workmanship.
 The tracery is of the very finest, chiefly gilt on backgrounds of diapered gesso.

 1380–1520

 Towards the end of the 14th century carvers gave up natural foliage treatment to a great extent, and took to more conventional forms.
 The oak and the maple no longer inspired the designer, but the vine was constantly employed.
-A very large amount of 15th-century work remains to us, but the briefest reference only can be made to some of the more beautiful examples that help to make this period so great.
+A very large amount of 15th-century work remains to us, but the briefest reference only can be made to some of the more beautiful examples.